haondt/athena/README.md

 **assertions**

-athena comes bundled with a small wrapper around the `assert` statement called `athert`.
+athena comes bundled with a thin wrapper around the `assert` statement called `athert`.
 This wrapper provides more informative error messages and a fluent syntax.

 ```python